The 7 Simplest Ways To Lower Your Bounce Rate and Get More Conversions

 You can’t convert users to buyers or subscribers when they bounce right away.

-When people leave your site instantly without taking any action they bounce.
-You need to lower the bounce rate as much as you can.
+When people leave your site almost instantly without taking any action they bounce.
+You need to lower the bounce rate as much as you can in most cases.

 How do you measure the bounce rate?
-You need a third party webs statistics software.
+You need an advanced third party Web statistics software.
+Simple tools often don’t show bounces.
 Using analytics tools like

 allows you to check the bounce rate.
 I used all of them for a while successfully in all cases on more than one website or project.
 All of them have free options.

-Any bounce rate below 50% is OK but most bounce rates are far higher.
+Usually any bounce rate below 50% is OK but most bounce rates are far higher.
 80% is really bad but very common for blogs.
+20% or lower is stellar!

 Traffic from low quality social media sites like Reddit even results in 90 – 99% bounce rates.